totoberni/TAETPU/README.md

 # Service Account details
 SERVICE_ACCOUNT_JSON=your-service-account.json
 SERVICE_ACCOUNT_EMAIL=your-service-account@your-project.iam.gserviceaccount.com

-# PyTorch Configuration
-INSTALL_PYTORCH=true
 ```

 > **IMPORTANT SECURITY NOTE:** The `.env` file and service account key files are automatically excluded from version control by `.gitignore`.
 Never commit these files to the repository as they contain sensitive information.

-### Security Best Practices

-To protect your Google Cloud credentials:

-1. **Never commit service account keys**: Keep your service account JSON files out of version control
-2. **Use `.env.template` for documentation**: Only commit the template, not your actual `.env` file
-3. **Restrict service account permissions**: Follow the principle of least privilege
-4. **Rotate keys regularly**: Create new service account keys periodically
-5. **Monitor for exposed credentials**: Set up alerts for potential key exposure
-6. **Private repositories**: Keep code with credential handling in private repositories

-If you think a key may have been exposed:
-1. Immediately revoke the key in Google Cloud Console
-2. Generate a new key and update your local `.env` file
-3. Check commit history to ensure no credentials were accidentally committed

-### Complete Workflow for TPU Setup and Execution
+### Complete Workflow for TPU Setup

-Follow these steps in order to set up your TPU environment and prepare for experiments:
+Follow these steps in order to set up your TPU environment:

 #### 1. Preparation